Introduction

 iPhone/iPad Mail iOS S/MIME.

-K-9 Mail Android PGP with APG installed.
+K-9 Mail Android PGP with OpenKeychain

 PGP v S/MIME